With so many options to choose from, what are the best photo editing apps for iPhone this year?

 - Supports raw files

-Once you get the full version, you get access to the selective edits, geometry tools and the healing brush.
+Once you get the full version of the LR photo editing app, you get access to the selective edits, geometry tools and the healing brush.
 This is one of the best photo editing apps for iPhone that allows you to work professionally because it communicates with all the Adobe apps in the Creative Cloud ecosystem.